stacksjs/stacks/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 <!-- [![Codecov][codecov-src]][codecov-href] -->

-_For internal usage only until beta is released by the end of October._
+_For internal usage only until the beta is released by the end of October._

 The goal of the Stacks framework is to _help you_ create & maintain frontends & backends without having to worry about the boilerplate.
-Whether it's SSG pages, or npm distributed & framework-agnostic component & function libraries, or infinitely scalable APIs, Stacks helps you every step along the way, including production deployments and the maintenance of its relating infrastructure (server or serverless).
+Whether it's SSG pages, npm distributed & framework-agnostic component & function libraries, or infinitely scalable APIs, Stacks helps you every step along the way, including production deployments and the maintenance of its related infrastructure (server or serverless).

 Convention over configuration is our mantra—in beginner & expert-friendly ways.